-National Wildlife Week is celebrated annually around the first week of April in order to highlight the special wildlife species that call the United States home.
+National Wildlife Week is celebrated annually during the first week of April in order to highlight the special wildlife species that call the United States home.
 Below you’ll find a wide variety of stories, videos, and sketching tutorials I’ve created in honor of our nation’s wildlife.
 Enjoy!

 Pacific Giant Salamander

 Aptly named, this is one of the largest salamanders in the world, growing up to 13 inches long!
 They sport a beautiful, marbled pattern on their skin that cryptically camouflages them in the mountain streams and moist forests of the Pacific Northwest of the United States, such as near my home in Oregon’s Cascades.

 As you can imagine, the large adults are formidable predators, devouring a wide range of prey like insects, mollusks, and crayfish while keeping a watchful eye out for their own predators which include weasels, otter, shrews, and garter snakes.
 Interestingly, when threatened the salamander creates an impressive defense strategy of tail lashing, biting, arching of the back, and even emitting a warning bark.

 Like other amphibians, salamanders face many unnatural threats including habitat loss, logging, climate change, and water pollution.

 MORE STORIES ABOUT WILDLIFE